-In general, we focus on community ecology and the factors that promote species coexistence in space and time, generally in aquatic ecosystems.
+I focus on community ecology and the factors that promote species coexistence in space and time, generally in aquatic ecosystems.
 See my list of publications for an idea of my interests and broad range of collaborations.
 The area of one’s research can include or combine any number of elements: fieldwork, experimentation, and/or meta-analysis/synthesis.

 Ultimately applicants will need to apply to the graduate program at UMBC.

-However, I will only consider applications who contact me directly via email (firstname.lastname@example.org), indicating your intention to apply.
-In your inquiry please include: 1) a brief introduction; 2) an academic CV; 3) GRE scores if available; and 4) a description of your career goals and how you feel working on this project will further those ambitions.
+However, I will only consider applicants who contact me directly via email (email@example.com).
+In your inquiry please include: 1) a brief introduction; 2) an academic CV; 3) GRE scores if available; and 4) a description of your career goals and how you feel working in my lab will further those ambitions.
 Your background and interests should align somehow with mine.